cwang22/buy-all-steam-games/readme.md

         cp .env.example .env
         php artisan key:generate

-Now you should fetch data for the first time, it may take about 10 minutes.
+Now you should fetch data for the first time, it may take about 10 minutes.(US region for example)

         php artisan fetch US